Southport - South

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents have excellent transport accessibility, with an average distance of 189 meters to the nearest stop.
-Service frequency averages 344 trips per day across all routes, equating to approximately 42 weekly trips per individual stop.
+Collectively, these routes provide 2,412 weekly passenger trips.
+The average distance from residents to the nearest transport stop is 189 meters.
+Service frequency averages 344 trips per day across all routes, which equates to approximately 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport